PNC Park

 Food and drink at PNC Park

-Pittsburgh’s distinctive cuisine is on full display at PNC Park, and it’s worth a stroll around the concourses to see all your options before you get to your seating area.
+Pittsburgh’s distinctive cuisine is on full display at PNC Park, and it’s worth a stroll around the stadium concourses to see all your options before you get to your seating area.

 The choices range from well-known restaurants Primanti Bros. (sandwiches stuffed with fries and cole slaw) and Quaker Steak & Lube (wings) to Steel City-specific items such as pierogies, kielbasas and Isaly’s ice cream.